 Often proposals submitted to sponsors can be strengthened with a letter of support or a letter of commitment for cost sharing from the leadership of Michigan Medicine or the Medical School.
 In order to facilitate these requests, the Executive Vice President for Medical Affairs (EVPMA) will sign the letter on behalf of Michigan Medicine, and the Senior Associate Dean for Research will sign the letter on behalf of the Medical School.

 The budgeting/costs resources provided by Grant Services & Analysis offer a variety of information on budgeting various types of proposals and includes a variety of topics from budgeting personnel to budgeting industry studies and clinical trials.
 They also provide budget templates to facilitate budgeting and translation of the budget into sponsor forms.

 Grant Services & Analysis has curated information on many NIH topics such as preparing a Biosketch, Resubmission, Training (T) Grant, or Cover Letter.
 For more information, visit the NIH Specifics, Tips & Tricks page.

 Using eResearch Proposal Management (eRPM): PAFs, CTRFs & UFAs

-ORSP requires proposals no later than four (4) business days in advance of the sponsor’s deadline date and time, and the Medical School Submission Policy requests all proposals arrive to the Grant Review & Analysis Office seven (7) business days prior to the project being submitted by campus.
+ORSP requires proposals no later than four (4) business days in advance of the sponsor’s deadline date and time, and the Medical School Submission Policy requests all proposals arrive to Grant Services & Analysis seven (7) business days prior to the project being submitted by campus.
 This means that the Medical School deadline that should be added to the PAF is a total of ten (10) business days prior to the sponsor’s deadline.